solin-repo/kbme/lib/adodb/readme_moodle.txt

-Description of ADODB V5.20.1 library import into Moodle
+Description of ADODB V5.20.12 library import into Totara

-This library will be probably removed in Moodle 2.1, it is now used only in enrol and auth db plugins.
+This library is now used only in enrol and auth db plugins.
 The core DML drivers are not using ADODB any more.

 Removed: